Silent breathers, reluctant confessors and obsessed callers: Being a late-night RJ isn’t easy

 Like the fictional RJ played by Vidya Balan in the November 17 release Tumhari Sulu, 30-year-old Neil operates after sundown.
 He hosts the only late-night radio show in Hindi in Kolkata alongside a handful of similar shows in Bengali.
 A majority of the 11 radio stations in Kolkata play songs without a jockey after 9 pm.

-In between playing Hindi film songs, Neil has two popular segments, both of which are capitalise on the lowering of inhibitions associated with the after-hours radio spot.
+In between playing Hindi film songs, Neil has two popular segments, both of which capitalise on the lowering of inhibitions associated with the after-hours radio spot.
 During Dark Hour, listeners are invited to share their secrets by calls or WhatsApp.

 On Children’s Day, the first call received by Neil on Dark Hour is from a teenager who claims to be 16 years old and has had consensual sex with her teacher.
 Neil thinks it is could be his heavy breather.
 He is unsure of letting the confession go on air.
 For one, the caller could be lying, and also, would allowing such a subject on air on Children’s Day go down well with everyone?